Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-The options usually have a 4 year vest provision (the employee must be in good standing at the company for 4 years to end up owning those options) and they must be sold within 10 years or so of them being granted.
-They are also granted with a strike price, which is usually determined as something like the average closing price over the last 120 days of trading or something generic like that.
+There are usually some limits with the options.
+For example, the employee might have to stay in good standing at the company for 4 years and must sell their options within 10 years or so of them being granted.
+So far so good, but these options must also come with a strike price, which is the price at which the employee can buy the stock.
+That's where things can get sticky.
+How is this strike price created?
+Usually by looking at the average closing price over the last 120 days of trading or something like that.